Lordina Mahama: Women Empowerment through TVET

 Through her women empowerment initiatives she adopted the Gambaga Witch Camp located in North-East Region of Ghana as a centre that needed attention.
 She began a training centre building project at the camp called the Gambaga Training Centre to provide vocational training and other entrepreneur skills to serve women and girls within the camp and near by communities.
 These skills were to help empower them and help start their own enterprises after completion.
 As part of the training centre she was putting up a hostel facility for students in and around Gambaga who would want to train at the centre.

 She also made several donations of start-up kits to artisans across the country who had completed and graduated from vocational training centres and institutes to facilitate their entry into the business world and help them establish their own enterprises and businesses, these included donations in support with the Chinese Embassy in Ghana through their Ambassador Sun Baohong.

 Personal life

 Lordina is married to John Dramani Mahama and together they have five children named Shafik, Shahid, Sharaf, Jesse and Farida.
 She speaks English, Hausa, Dagbani and Twi fluently.

 Humanitarian works

 Her charity, The Lordina Foundation, has touched the lives of beneficiaries in different regions of Ghana.
 The motto of the foundation is "The more we share, the more we have".
 Donations are made especially around Christmas and at other periods in the year.

+Care for Rural areas

+In November 2024, former First Lady Lordina Mahama advocated for better healthcare access in rural Ghana at a health event in Tamale North.
+She emphasized the importance of regular health screenings and donated essential medical equipment to the Tishigu Health Centre through her foundation.

+Tamale North MP Alhassan Suhuyini expressed appreciation, noting support from local leaders and the MP’s Common Fund in developing the center.

 Honours and recognition

-The former First Lady has a number of awards to her name and credit.
+The First Lady has a number of awards to her name and credit.
 These include: